 - a.
-The application and supporting documentation are submitted to the Graduate School (Application deadlines: go to https://academiccatalog.umd.edu/graduate/programs/fire-protection-engineering-enfp/#admissionstext).
+The application and supporting documentation are submitted to the Graduate School (Application deadlines: go to https://academiccatalog.umd.edu/graduate/programs/fireprotection-engineering-enfp/#admissionstext).
 The application file includes: a resume; an essay or statement of goals and experiences; three letters of recommendation; and official copies of transcripts.
 For applicants who obtained a B.S. degree from the UMD FPE department, the application material may be reduced to: a resume; an essay or statement of goals and experiences; and one letter of recommendation.
-In most cases, the application process requires scores from the Graduate Record Examination (GRE).
+Scores from the Graduate Record Examination (GRE) are required for applicants to the FPE M.S. program, with the exception of students who hold a B.S. degree from the University of Maryland College Park.
+GRE score submission is recommended but not required for applicants to the FPE M.Eng program.
 In addition, in the case of international applicants from non-English speaking countries, the application process requires scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Information on the application system and processes may be obtained from the FPE Assistant Director for Student Services, Nicole Hollywood (Email: nlholly@umd.edu; Tel.: (1) 301-405-3994). - b.
 The Graduate School forwards a summary of the application to the FPE department.
 For international applicants, the file is also sent to the International Student & Scholar Services (ISSS) for evaluation of the applicant's academic record, English language skills, and financial support. - c.
 The application is reviewed by the FPE department's Director of Graduate Studies. - d.
 The recommendation of the FPE Director of Graduate Studies is sent to the Graduate School. - e.
 The Graduate School (and ISSS for international applicants) reviews the applicant's file again, makes the final decision, notifies the applicant of the final decision, and gives detailed instructions to successful applicants for completion of their registration.